SusanneJandl/bachelors_thesis/chapters/1-intro.typ

 *"Which factors have the most significant impact on the performance of local AI chatbots, and how can they be optimized for efficient offline use?"*

 By answering the research question above, the thesis will point out the key factors that influence the performance of local AI chatbots and propose optimization strategies to enhance their efficiency for offline use.
-It will also refer to different hardware constraints.
+#linebreak()
 An important factor that will be considered in the thesis are how different AI models and quantization levels affect the performance.
-An other interesting aspect is how the choice of programming language and framework influences the performance of the chatbot, when using the same AI models.
+An other interesting aspect is how the choice of programming language and framework influences the performance of the chatbot, when using the same AI models with Ollama.
 This leads to the following hypotheses.

 == #titles.hypotheses <sec:hypotheses>